Operation and structure of analog combination meter

-The combination meter has a speedometer, tachometer, fuel gauge, water temperature gauge, various indicators, etc. arranged in one panel so that the driver can check the operating status of each part of the car at a glance, among which analog Combination meters generally have a structure that mechanically indicates numerical values and quantities with pointers.
+The combination meter has a speedometer, tachometer, fuel gauge, water temperature gauge, various indicators, etc. arranged in one panel so that the driver can check the operating status of each part of the car at a glance.
+A combination meter generally has a structure that mechanically indicates numerical values and quantities with pointers.

 Table of Contents